 Photo by Here’s Kate

-I used to be a tutorial Junkie.
-Especially as I was learning Cinema 4D.
-Tips, tricks, and how-to tutorials were everywhere.
-I watched them all.
-I felt like I was learning a TON about the application.
-I would even open the program and play around to try out what I learned.
-It wasn’t until I tried to use Cinema 4D in a REAL project at work before I realized that I was practically clueless on how to actually use the software.
+It wasn’t until I tried to use what I learned in a REAL project at work that I realized that I was practically clueless on how to actually do anything.
 It wasn’t that the project was difficult… it wasn’t.
 The problem was this:

-Watching or reading about someone doing something is not a replacement for doing it yourself.
+Watching or reading about something is not a replacement for doing it yourself.
 Working from scratch gives you real problems to solve and real things to learn.
-Sure it’s fun to just read about techniques, or just play around, but why run into problems or try to solve a difficult technical issue when you’re “just having fun?”
+Sure, it’s fun to just read about techniques, or just play around.
+But, why research a problem or try to solve a difficult technical issue when you’re “just having fun?”

-There are never problems to solve with tutorials.
+There are rarely problems to solve in most tutorials.
 Usually the “instructor” runs though the tutorial step by step with no missteps or blunders.
-The proverbial cooking show cake is already cooked.
+The proverbial cake is already cooked.
 He is just running through the recipe.
 Yea, you can replicate his exact tutorial but what if you want to make it slightly different?
 Usually you’re stuck.